 See, gender and race are not always visible.
 Just because someone appears to be light skinned, does not mean they are white.
 Just because someone has darker skin does not mean they identify as a person of color.
 Same goes for gender – increasing in fact people are identifying as gender non-binary.
 And, that number is growing rapidly with the next generations.

-What I learned from playing “Guess Who?” with my daughter is important.
+What I learned from playing “Guess Who?” with my daughter is important about diversity training.
 Even someone focused on this every day as my life’s work slips every once again.